Skips-Scramble/stochastic-finances/Notes.md

   - Can do a flat savings increase or a percentage
 - Add bonuses eventually
 - Make it so that savings can't go negative is retirement is positive
+- Should the frequency that the rf rate changes be something the user can input?
+Seems like not

 ## Kids, College, Other
 - Have options to put in other expenses, put in time periods, adjustments over time, starting/stopping